 For the purposes of the import policy, the top rep team is the highest category team offered at the U18 division within the Sault Female Hockey Association.
-The Board Executive will review and approve all import players being selected prior to them being placed only the Rep team roster.
+The Board Executive will review and approve all import players being selected prior to them being placed on the Rep team roster.
+See Pick Up Policy.